dickinson0718/f23-classmaterial/syllabus.md

    - Understand the field of study concerned with using computers to analyze, mathematically model, simulate, and solve problems in various scientific disciplines
    - Conduct abstract modeling of complex scientific problems

+## Where to Find Help!

+Learning to program requires patience, persistence and will certainly be challenging.
+Know that I am willing to offer advice and guidance throughout the course.
+Please ask questions before, during and after class as well as visit me during office hours.
+I am happy to meet at other times as well.
+You can contact the [GVSU tutoring center](http://www.gvsu.edu/tc/) to request tutoring for this course.

 ## Grade Breakdown

 | Activity       | Percentage | Pairs or Individual?                                   |